nlerme/arteak/simulated_frescoes_generation/README.md

   (noise, missing parts, color fading) and fragment images (noise, erosion and color fading).
 * **regular** is the same as **irregular_dafne2** except that fragments are constrained to be rectangular.

-[1] DAFNE: A dataset of fresco fragments for digital anastlylosis.
-P. Dondi, L. Lombardi, A. Setti, Pattern Recognition Letters, volume 138, pages 631-637, 2020.

 File format
 -----------
 The format described here is common to all our datasets.
 A fresco typically has the following tree structure:

 * **fresco.png**: RGB fresco (model) image.
+The image intensities are in the range {0,...,255}.
 The alpha channel indicates missing and available parts where intensities are null or positive, respectively.
-* **frag_eroded**: directory where fragment images are stored.
+* **frag_eroded**: directory where information about fragments is stored.
   * **frag_eroded_XXX.png**: RGBA fragment image where X denotes its index (starting from 0).
+The image intensities are in the range {0,...,255}.
   The alpha channel indicates the location of the fragment where intensities are positive.
-  * **gen_parameters.txt**: text file with parameters that made it possible to generate data.
+  * **gen_parameters.txt**: text file with parameters that made it possible to generate that fresco.
     ```
     mean_frags_gap 6.346201
     interpolation_type nearest
     spurious_rate 25.235
     ...
     ```
     In the above example, each parameter is written on the same line as its value.
-The latter can be of any type.
+The type of the latter can be an integer, a real number or a string.
   * **geometric_constraints.txt**: text file constraining the placement of true fragments:
     ```
     3